Jonathon10k/profile-generator/README.md

 ## Description

 This is my submission for the Module 12 Team Profile Generator challenge.
-The challenge required the development of a Node command-line app, which takes in user input (via the Enquirer NPM module), processes this data and outputs a fully-formed HTML document displaying the details of individual team members.
+The challenge required the development of a Node command-line app, which takes in user input (via the Inquirer NPM module), processes this data and outputs a fully-formed HTML document displaying an overview of the team members along with individual details.

 ## Installation